19hours/sg-statutes/Acts/Professional Engineers Act.md

 unless the person is a registered professional engineer.

-[Act 4/95 wef 01/04/1995]

 (3A) Where the Board has authorised any person under subsection (1)(c) to work in collaboration with a registered professional engineer, the Board may allow that person to use such addition to or derivative of the words “professional engineer” as may be approved by the Board.

-[27/2005 wef 01/12/2005]

-(4) Subject to the provisions of this Act, no person shall advertise or hold himself out or conduct himself in any way or by any means as a person who is authorised to supply professional engineering services in Singapore, unless the person is a registered professional engineer who has in force a practising certificate, a licensed corporation, a licensed partnership, a licensed limited liability partnership or a partnership consisting wholly of registered professional engineers:

-Provided that nothing in this subsection shall apply to prevent a corporation or limited liability partnership that ceases to have in force a licence from carrying on any activity necessary to the winding up of the corporation or limited liability partnership.

-[Act 4/95 wef 01/04/1995]

-[27/2005 wef 01/12/2005]

-(5) Subject to the provisions of this Act, no person shall supply or offer to supply professional engineering services in Singapore unless the person is —

-(a) a registered professional engineer who has in force a practising certificate authorising him to engage in professional engineering work to which those services relate and is doing so on his own account or as a partner in a licensed partnership, licensed limited liability partnership or partnership consisting wholly of registered professional engineers;

-(b) an allied professional and is doing so only by reason of being a partner in a licensed partnership or limited liability partnership; or

-(c) a licensed corporation or limited liability partnership.

-[Act 4/95 wef 01/041995]

-[27/2005 wef 01/12/2005]

-(5A) Notwithstanding subsection (5), a builder may supply or offer to supply professional engineering services in Singapore in connection with any building works which he undertakes to carry out if the professional engineering services are provided by a person referred to in subsection (5)(a), (b) or (c).

-[18/2003 wef 01/01/2004]

-(6) Any person who contravenes subsection (1), (2), (3), (4) or (5) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 and, in the case of a second or subsequent offence, to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both.

-(7) Nothing in this section shall be construed to permit or authorise any licensed corporation, partnership or limited liability partnership to supply any professional engineering services which it is not licensed to supply.

-[27/2005 wef 01/12/2005]

-(8) In this section, “prescribed branches of professional engineering work” means —

-(a) civil engineering;

-(b) electrical engineering;

-(c) mechanical engineering; and

-(d) such other branches of engineering as may be prescribed.

-[27/2005 wef 01/12/2005]
+(4) Subject to the provisions of this Act, a person must not advertise or hold himself out, or conduct himself in any way or by any means, as a person who is authorised to supply in Singapore, professional engineering services relating to any of the prescribed branches of professional engineering work, unless the person is —

+(a) a registered professional engineer who has in force a practising certificate authorising him to engage in that prescribed branch of professional engineering work to which those services relate;

+(b) a licensed professional engineering practice licensed to supply professional engineering services relating to that prescribed branch of professional engineering work; or

+(c) a partnership consisting wholly of registered professional engineers —

+(i) each of whom has in force a practising certificate; and

+(ii) one or more of whom is authorised to engage in that prescribed branch of professional engineering work.

+[Act 36 of 2017 wef 15/01/2018]

+(5) Nothing in subsection (4) prevents a licensed professional engineering practice from carrying on any activity necessary to the winding up of that practice.

+[Act 36 of 2017 wef 15/01/2018]

+(5A) [Deleted by Act 36 of 2017 wef 15/01/2018]

+(6) Subject to the provisions of this Act, a person must not —

+(a) supply in Singapore, professional engineering services relating to any of the prescribed branches of professional engineering work unless the person is —

+(i) a licensed professional engineering practice licensed to supply professional engineering services relating to that prescribed branch of professional engineering work; or

+(ii) a registered professional engineer who has in force a practising certificate authorising him to engage in the prescribed branch of professional engineering work to which those services relate, and is doing so —

+(A) on the person’s own account or as a director, partner or employee (as the case may be) of a licensed professional engineering practice mentioned in sub‑paragraph (i); or

+(B) as a partner in a partnership consisting wholly of registered professional engineers who each has in force a practising certificate; or

+(b) offer to supply in Singapore, professional engineering services relating to any of the prescribed branches of professional engineering work unless the person is —

+(i) a person mentioned in paragraph (a)(i) or (ii);

+(ii) an allied professional who is doing so only by reason of being a partner in a licensed partnership or licensed limited liability partnership; or

+(iii) a foreign engineer authorised under subsection (1)(c) to engage in the prescribed branch of professional engineering work to which those services relate.

+[Act 36 of 2017 wef 15/01/2018]

+(7) Despite subsection (6), a builder may in connection with any building works which the builder undertakes to carry out, supply or offer to supply in Singapore, professional engineering services relating to any of the prescribed branches of professional engineering work if —

+(a) the professional engineering services are provided by a person mentioned in subsection (6)(a); or

+(b) the professional engineering services —

+(i) are provided by a registered professional engineer employed by the builder, and the registered professional engineer has in force a practising certificate authorising him to engage in the professional engineering work to which those services relate; and

+(ii) relate to any of the prescribed works necessary for the progress of the building works.

+[Act 36 of 2017 wef 15/01/2018]

+(8) Any person who contravenes subsection (1), (2), (3), (4) or (6) shall be guilty of an offence and shall be liable on conviction —

+(a) in the case of a natural person —

+(i) to a fine not exceeding $5,000; and

+(ii) if the person is a repeat offender, to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both; and

+(b) in the case of a body corporate —

+(i) to a fine not exceeding $5,000; and

+(ii) if the body corporate is a repeat offender, to a fine not exceeding $10,000.

+[Act 36 of 2017 wef 15/01/2018]

+(9) In this section, a person is a repeat offender if the person who is convicted, or found guilty, of an offence under subsection (8) has (whether before, on or after the date of commencement of section 9(d) of the Professional Engineers (Amendment) Act 2017) been convicted or found guilty on at least one other earlier occasion of —

+(a) an offence under subsection (8) for contravening subsection (1), (2), (3), (4) or (6); or

+(b) an offence under subsection (6) as in force immediately before that date for contravening subsection (1), (2), (3), (4) or (5) as in force immediately before that same date.

+[Act 36 of 2017 wef 15/01/2018]

+### Recognition to carry out professional engineering work outside Singapore

+10A\.—(1) Any person in Singapore seeking to carry out professional engineering work in a country or territory outside Singapore (called in this section the applicant), may apply to the Board to be recognised for that purpose accompanied by the prescribed fee.

+(2) The Board may grant an application under subsection (1) if it is satisfied that the applicant is eligible to be recognised under this section.

+(3) The Board may allow the applicant to whom recognition is granted to use a specified title, denoting that recognition.

+[Act 36 of 2017 wef 15/01/2018]

 ### Employment of unregistered professional engineer prohibited

 11\.—(1) Subject to the provisions of this Act, no person shall employ as a professional engineer any person who is not a registered professional engineer.

-[27/2005 wef 01/12/2005]

 (2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 and, in the case of second or subsequent offence, to a fine not exceeding $5,000.

 ### Remuneration for professional engineering services

-12\.
-Subject to the provisions of this Act, no person shall be entitled to recover in any court any charge, fee or remuneration for any professional engineering services rendered in Singapore unless the person rendering such services is authorised by this Act to supply those services.
+12\.—(1) Subject to the provisions of this Act, a person is not entitled to demand, claim or sue for or recover any charge, fee or remuneration for any professional engineering services supplied by the person in Singapore, or for any offer by the person to supply professional engineering services in Singapore, in connection with any arbitration, suit or matter, unless the person supplying or offering to supply professional engineering services is authorised by this Act to supply those services.

+(2) Any person, who has made any payment to another person for that other person engaging in conduct which is in contravention of section 10, may recover the money in a court of competent jurisdiction if the person did not know or have reason to believe, when making payment, that the conduct by that other person was in contravention of section 10.

+[Act 36 of 2017 wef 15/01/2018]

 ### Minor building works

 13\.
 Nothing in this Act shall be construed to prohibit or prevent any person not registered under this Act from carrying out work in respect of the construction of or repairs to any building or part thereof in any case in which plans are not required by any written law to be submitted to a building authority or to a public authority (as defined in section 3(2)).

-[27/2005 wef 01/12/2005]

 ### Relationship with architects, etc.